-The best fire history data we have applies to conifer forests using fire scar dendrochronology (tree ring studies).
-This information does not allow us to distinguish between anthropogenic (human caused) or lightning caused ignitions.
+The best fire history data we have applies to conifer forests using fire scars from tree ring studies.
+Unfortunately, this information does not allow us to distinguish between human caused or lightning caused ignitions.
 So it is extremely difficult to determine the frequency or impact of Native American burning.

 However, despite such limitations, it is still possible to conclude that in certain forests with high lightning frequencies, Native Americans had little, if any, significant impact.
-In those systems, modern fire suppression, over grazing, and past logging practices have created excessive fuel loading problems and an effort to return them to more natural conditions with fire is a reasonable goal.
+In those systems, past logging practices, over grazing, and fire suppression have disrupted the normal fire pattern.
+An effort to return them to more natural conditions by allowing fire to play its natural role is a reasonable goal.

 Ecosystems within the coastal region of Southern California were likely the most heavily impacted by Native American burning and may have ultimately set the stage for the successful spread of invasive European grasses in the early 1800's.
 Southern California oak savannas in the past, such as those seen along US Highway 101 between Lompoc and San Luis Obispo, were likely covered by an understory of sage scrub, not grass as we see today (see photos below).
 Native Americans probably began the elimination of sage scrub in favor of grass in these areas by burning, a process that was accelerated by Spanish and American ranching activity.
-Suggestions that Native American burning activity was an essential and natural part of the oak woodland environment are not reasonable when the ecosystem thrived for millions of years prior to the arrival of human beings on the North American continent.
+Therefore, suggestions that Native American burning activity was an essential and natural part of the natural environment are not reasonable when California ecosystems thrived for millions of years prior to the arrival of human beings on the North American continent.

-The important point is that Native American burning practices were performed to modify the landscape in an artificial manner and probably resulted in the elimination of large tracts of native shrubland communities.
+The important point is that Native American burning practices were performed to modify the landscape in an artificial manner.
+This activity probably resulted in the elimination of large tracts of native shrubland communities.

 We cannot afford to emulate this pattern today because we have increased fire frequencies in many shrubland ecosystems beyond their ability to recover.
 In addition, increased fire frequency and other unnatural disturbances allow the spread of non-native, invasive weeds into native ecosystems, something Native Americans did not have to contend with.